ibexa/documentation-user/docs/pim/products.md

 Attributes describe product characteristics.
 Customers can use them to filter and search for products.

-Typical product attribute examples could include length, weight, color, or format.

-Attribute types define what type of information you can store in an attribute.
+Attribute types define what kind of information you can store in an attribute.
-Available attribute types are:

-- Checkbox
-- Color - presented as a hex value
-- Float - represents a number with fractions
-- Integer - represents a number without fractions (a whole number)
-- Measurement (range) - measurement with a given unit and minimum/maximum values selectable per product type
-- Measurement (single) - measurement with a single value in given unit
-- Selection - one of a list of customizable options

-Each attribute belongs to an attribute group.
-An example of an attribute group can be dimensions (which consists of length, width, and height).
+Typical product attribute examples include dimensions, weight, color, or format.

+For more information, see [Work with product attributes](work_with_product_attributes.md).

 ## Products